litestar-org/litestar/docs/lib/usage/the-starlite-app.rst

 If ``html_mode`` is enabled and no specific file is requested, the application will fall back to serving ``index.html``.
-If no file is found the application will look for a ``404.html`` file in order to render a response, otherwise a 404 :class:`NotFoundException <starlite.exceptions.NotFoundException>` will be returned.
+If no file is found the application will look for a ``404.html`` file in order to render a response, otherwise a 404 :class:`NotFoundException <.exceptions.http_exceptions.NotFoundException>` will be returned.

 You can provide a ``name`` parameter to ``StaticFilesConfig`` to identify the given config and generate links to files in folders belonging to that config. ``name`` should be a unique string across all static configs and